stackbit-themes/stackbit-examples/tutorial-nextjs-files/README.md

-# Stackbit Tutorial [Next.js + Files]
+# Netlify Create Tutorial [Next.js + Files]

 ![Tutorial Screenshot](https://assets.stackbit.com/docs/tutorial-shared-thumb-v2.png)

-**ℹ️ This project is used as a starting point for [a getting started tutorial](https://docs.stackbit.com/getting-started/nextjs-markdown) using markdown files (Git CMS) as the content source.**
+**ℹ️ This project is used as a starting point for [a getting started tutorial](https://docs.netlify.com/create/get-started/nextjs-markdown/) using markdown files (Git CMS) as the content source.**

 ## Prerequisites

-Before you begin, make sure you are using Node v14 or newer.
+Before you begin, make sure you are using Node v18 or newer.

 ## Project Setup